-Interpolation per Section 5.4.4 between the two adjusted capacity points shall then be used to determine the efficiency at the rating 75%, 50% or 25% Percent Load point, using the entering condenser temperature per Table 6 at the rating Percent Load.
-Extrapolation of the data is not allowed and there shall be a test point above and below the rating Percent Load point.
+Interpolation per Section 5.4.5 between the two adjusted capacity points shall then be used to determine the efficiency at the rating 75%, 50% or 25% Percent Load point, using the entering Condenser temperature per Table 6 at the rating Percent Load.
+Data shall not be extrapolated and there shall be a test point above and below the rating Percent Load point.

-5.4.2.3.3 Step 3.
+5.4.3.3.3 Step 3.
 If the unit cannot be unloaded to any of the 75%, 50%, or 25% rating points at the minimum stage of unloading then the unit shall be run at the minimum stage of Capacity for each of the test points where appropriate.

-The condenser entering temperature shall be adjusted per the requirements of Table 6 using the rating Percent Load of 75%, 50%, or 25% and be within the required temperature limits per Table 1.
-If the unit would operate with head pressure control active during the test at a specified condenser temperature which would cause cycling and stable test conditions cannot be maintained, then the Section 5.8 test procedure shall be followed.
+The Condenser entering temperature shall be adjusted per the requirements of Table 6 using the rating Percent Load of 75%, 50%, or 25% and be within the required temperature limits per Table 1.
+If the unit can operate with head pressure control active during the test at a specified Condenser temperature which can cause cycling and stable test conditions cannot be maintained, then the Section 5.8 test procedure shall be followed.